 count on word-of-mouth recommendations of satisfied members to recruit

-if you quit.
-By law, a club must stop requiring monthly payments or refund
+if you quit, they will let you stop monthly payments or refund a pro-rata

-or moving.
-In many cases, however, youll have to repay the club for any
+cases, however, youll have to repay the club for any discounts received

 If a club wont let you out of your contract and refund your fees, you